santiagosayshey/Brain-Two/Dictionarry/Profiles/Immutable.md

 ## Immutable: The One-Time Decision Sub-Profile

 "Immutable" isn't about a specific quality or encoding technique but about commitment.
 Once a decision is made, there's no looking back.
 Whether prioritizing the finest quality, compatibility, or efficiency, the "Immutable" characteristic ensures that once a release is grabbed, there are no further upgrades based on evolving scores or better versions.
-It's for those who trust the initial judgment and see value in consistency.

-### Key Characteristics of Immutable:
+## Key Characteristics of Immutable:

 ### 1. One Grab Policy:
    - **First and Final**: Once a release is selected and grabbed based on the primary profile's criteria (be it "Transparent", "Universal", or "Efficient"), no subsequent releases for the same content are considered, even if they might score higher or offer a different set of features.